Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Plasma Analogy

 Next we compare the semianalytical solution for $T_{c}$ from (\ref{eq: New implicit equation for T_C}) with the results of the numerical calculation, cf.\,Fig.\ref{fig:Computed-transition-temperature}.
-As described in detail in the supplementary material, we used Langevin Dynamics and Binder's method to calculate $T_{c}$ in a series of simulations of increasingly larger realizations of the model system.
-In the non-interacting case, $K_{0}=0$ (or $\Lambda=0$), the equation (\ref{eq: New implicit equation for T_C}) yields $T_{c}\approx0.7$.
+As described in detail in Appendix \ref{Numerics}, we used Langevin Dynamics and Binder's method to calculate $T_{c}$ in a series of simulations with increasingly larger realizations of the model system.
+In the non-dipolar case, $K_{0}=0$ (or $\Lambda=0$), the equation (\ref{eq: New implicit equation for T_C}) yields $T_{c}\approx0.7$.
 From our numerical calculations, we found that $T_{c}=0.85$.
 At large $\Lambda$ the transition temperature tends to the constant value $T_{c}(\infty)\approx1.4$.
 From (\ref{eq: New implicit equation for T_C}) we derive $T_{c}\left(\infty\right)\approx1.3$.
-Note that the RG arguments of \cite{MaierSchwabl,MaierSchwablCondensed} gave the much larger prediction $T_{c}(\infty)=2\pi$.
-This in turn implies that it is rather difficult to account for all essential Feynman graphs in order to adequately describe the shielding effect in a RG calculation, which applies equally well to the case $\Lambda=0$.
+Note that the RG arguments of \cite{MaierSchwabl} gave the much larger prediction $T_{c}(\infty)=2\pi$.
+This in turn implies that it is rather difficult to account for all essential Feynman graphs in order to adequately describe the shielding effect in a RG calculation (which in fact applies equally well to the short-range case $\Lambda=0$).

+We note that the equation \eqref{eq: New implicit equation for T_C} is based on the assumption of the noninteracting small pairs.
+Rigorously, though, as $R_P \sim n_P^{-1/2}$, this fails around $T\simeq T_c$.
+Hence we expect this approximation to give only an order of magnitude estimate for the susceptibility $\chi$, and the equality sign in \eqref{eq: New implicit equation for T_C} is to be replaced in that rigorous sense by an $\approx$.
+On the other hand, we find from our numerical calculations that the approximation leading to \eqref{eq: New implicit equation for T_C} still proves to be rather reliable for a sufficiently accurate prediction of the critical temperature, cf.\,Fig\,\ref{fig:Computed-transition-temperature}.